martj42/international_results/README.md

  - Which countries host the most matches where they themselves are not participating in
  - How much, if at all, does hosting a major tournament help a country's chances in the tournament
  - Which teams are the most active in playing friendlies and friendly tournaments - does it help or hurt them
- - Do you dare to make any predictions for 2018 World Cup based on this data?

 The world's your oyster, my friend.